Abstract

 3’ mRNA sequencing library preparation

 The transcriptional response of four biological replicates for both MEFWT and MEFEzr KO cell lines was analyzed using QuantSeq 3’ mRNA sequencing.
-RNA extraction, quality control and preparation of RNA-seq libraries and sequencing on an NovaSeq6000 platform were carried out in collaboration with the Next Generation Sequencing (NGS) Facility at TIGEM following standard procedures as previously described (Carotenuto et al., 2022).
+RNA extraction, quality control and preparation of RNA-seq libraries and sequencing on an NovaSeq6000 platform were carried out in collaboration with the Next Generation Sequencing (NGS) Facility at TIGEM following their standard procedures (Carotenuto et al., 2022).
 An average yield of ∼4.5 Mb was obtained per sample.

 Computational analysis of deep sequencing data